 The People Living with HIV Stigma Index is a community-based research and action project that is conducted for HIV-positive people by HIV-positive people.

-Stigma can only be changed through awareness, acceptance, understanding, challenging discrimination everywhere it exists, and ultimately through compassion.
+Stigma can be changed one person at a time through awareness, acceptance, understanding, challenging discrimination everywhere it exists, and ultimately through compassion.